jue0nkim/jue0nkim.github.io/_projects/project_gohanora.md

     </div>
 </div>

-This event consisted of five teams, and I was the leader of the Baekho team.
-Our team won first place among the five teams and received the 'Tongal Award,' marching at the front.
+This event consisted of five teams, and I was the leader of 'Baekho' team.
+Our team won first place among the five teams and received the 'Tongal' Award, marching at the front.